3 key things to help baby sleep better

 These key things to help baby sleep better - a safe and soothing sleep space, consistent and responsive care, and a balanced daily rhythm - are universal; all babies need them for sound sleep.
 Do you already have all of these elements in place?
 Is there anything you can add or adjust to help your baby sleep better?

 If your sleep arrangement does not work — or no longer works — for your baby or for yourself, you may want to look into baby sleep programs.
 But which one to choose?
-I put together a short quiz to help you pick a baby sleep program that aligns with your values and your circumstances.
+I put together a short quiz to help you pick a baby sleep approach that aligns with your values and your circumstances.

 1. American Academy of Pediatrics (2016) SIDS and other sleep-related infant deaths: Updated 2016 recommendations for a safe infant sleeping environment.
 Pediatrics.
 138(5):e20162938.